Most homes that show expansive soil distress

 To discover the cause you could have the offending tree removed and then wait at least two years to see what benefit you get.
 This procedure can be repeated until the foundation is acceptably stable.

 There may not be any obvious cause.
+There might be several potential culprits.
 When nothing seems to work, the final step is to retain an engineer to seek his advice.
 If there is a structural safety issue or a structural integrity issue and underpinning will solve the problem, then foundation repair may be a necessary option.

-requires a soil report from a licensed Texas geotechnical engineer.
-Even so, very few people are willing to spend $800 to $1200 for a soil report, especially when foundation repair contractors are telling homeowners that they don’t need a soil report.
+Creating a foundation repair plan in expansive soil areas requires a soil report from a licensed Texas geotechnical engineer.
+Even so, very few people are willing to spend $800 to $1200 for a soil report, especially when foundation repair contractors tell homeowners that they don’t need a soil report.